linyuehzzz/sandwich_spatial_interpolator/README.md

 Citation
 --------
 Please cite the following reference if you use the codes.
-We are also working on an article about this particular software😎.
+We are also working on an article about this particular software (already submitted to [Journal of Statistical Software](https://www.jstatsoft.org/index))😎.
 ```
 @article{Wang+Haining+Liu+Li+Jiang:2013,
     author = {Jin-Feng Wang and Robert Haining and Tie-Jun Liu and Lian-Fa Li and Cheng-Sheng Jiang},